 Among the institutions which he endowed are: the American University of Beirut, the Middle East Medical Association (MEMA), Harvard University, Harvard Medical School, the Baker Institute for Public Policy at Rice University, the Vatican, the Cleveland Clinic Foundation, the Massachusetts General Hospital in Boston, the American Enterprise Institute in Washington DC, the Brookings Institute, the Council on Foreign Relations in New York, Eureka College and Webber College in Florida.
 Mr. Sabbagh was the co-founder of the Welfare Association in Geneva and various charities in Lebanon, Jordan, and the West Bank.

 In 1993, he founded The Center for Muslim–Christian Understanding at Georgetown University, Washington DC.
 He considered promoting understanding between Christians and Muslims as his legacy to the world.
-“Hassib Sabbagh left an indelible mark on everything he has touched in his life.
+“Hasib Sabbagh left an indelible mark on everything he has touched in his life.
 He has done that against immense odds”, said the Honorable James Baker, the 61st American Secretary of State.

 He believed in forgiveness and never to turn down someone in need.
 He always did what he said he would do and was always ready to help.
 He was known for his integrity, his generosity, and his humility.
-The title of the biography tribute, Hassib Sabbagh: From Palestinian Refugee to Citizen of the World captures the essence of the man.
+The title of the biography tribute, Hasib Sabbagh: From Palestinian Refugee to Citizen of the World captures the essence of the man.
 In July 2002, Mr. Sabbagh suffered a stroke, which resulted in the interruption of his professional and political activities.
-He passed away in 2010."
+He passed away in January of 2010."

 Subscribe to our newsletter and we will keep you informed on new up-coming events and updates